-Around 1989, the initiative was taken to organize the academic fluid-dynamics community in the Netherlands in a larger setting.
-Discussions were taking place with FOM, the national funding agency for physics, in order to give the fluid dynamics community a clear position within FOM.
-Eventually, this resulted in the founding of the FOM ‘working community’ Stroming & Warmte.
-Key-players in these discussions were Prof Frans Nieuwstadt (TUD), Prof Charles Hoogendoorn (TUD), Prof Leen van Wijngaarden (UT), and Prof Gerrit Vossers (TU/e).
+In about 1989 the initiative was taken to organize the academic fluid-dynamics community in the Netherlands in a larger setting.
+Discussions were taking place at that time with FOM (Foundation for Fundamental Research on Matter), the national funding agency for physics, in order to give the fluid dynamics community a clear position within FOM.
+Eventually, this resulted in the founding of the FOM ‘Werkgemeenschap’ Stroming & Warmte.
+Key-players in these discussions were Prof Charles Hoogendoorn (TUD), Prof. Frans Nieuwstadt (TUD), Prof. Leen van Wijngaarden (UT), and Prof. Gerrit Vossers (TU/e).

 One year later, in 1991, this local collaboration network was extended to the national scale by also including fluid dynamics groups in Eindhoven and Twente: this marked the founding of the JM Burgerscentrum (JMBC), the national research school for fluid dynamics.
 While most of the participating groups were based at TUD, TU/e and UT, also one fluid dynamics group in Groningen became a member of the new research school.

 In 1992, the JMBC received the formal recognition by the Royal Netherlands Academy of Sciences (KNAW).
 In that foundation year, the JMBC was formed by a total of 25 participating groups, with a total of 38 PhD students.
-Prof Charles Hoogendoorn served as its first scientific director.
-A couple of years later he was succeeded by Prof Gijs Ooms, who served as JMBC director until 2014.
+Prof. Charles Hoogendoorn served as its first scientific director.
+A few years later he was succeeded by Prof. Gijs Ooms, who served as JMBC director until 2014.

 In the course of the years the JMBC gradually increased in size.
-In 2017, so in the year of its 25th anniversary, the JMBC housed a total of 48 academic groups, with a total of 351 PhD students and 60 postdocs.
+At the 25th anniversary (in 2017), the JMBC housed a total of 48 academic groups, with a total of about 350 PhD students and 60 postdocs.

-The presently participating groups cover many aspects of the wide field of fluid dynamics: turbulence, multiphase flows, convection, combustion, waves, granular flows, flows of non-Newtonian fluids, flows in porous media, flows with buoyancy forces (rotation, density effects), biological fluid mechanics, environmental fluid mechanics, flows in the built environment.
-In addition to covering so many aspects of the field, the participating groups have also built up valuable expertise in different methodological approaches: experimental, numerical and theoretical.
+The presently participating groups cover many aspects of the wide field of fluid dynamics: turbulence, multiphase flows, combustion, waves, granular flows, flows of non-Newtonian fluids, flows in porous media, flows with buoyancy forces (rotation, density effects), biological fluid mechanics, environmental fluid mechanics, flows in the built environment.
+The participating groups have built up great expertise in the different methodological approaches: experimental, theoretical, and numerical.